BrainwreckedTech/ai/README.md

 # AI (Assisted Installer)
 AI is a set of scripts utilizing (X)dialog tp help the user set up a new system.

-The process is divided into four parts.
-Each part is independent of the other, so you can omit the use of any assistance you don't want.
+The process is divided into five independent parts, so you can omit the use of any assistance you don't want.

 ## `ai-parts`
 Partition a disk for use in either a single-boot Linux-only or